 So what was the payload?

 This is where things get even more interesting.
-There’s actually two.
+There are actually two.

 First, some visitors were (un)lucky enough to have their systems compromised just by visiting the malicious site.
 It was observed that a malicious service was installed on the system that served as a command-and-control beacon.
 Reports say that at the time the victims’ browsers were fully up to date—I smell a zero-day.
 We do know since this report a few Chrome zero-days were revealed, and we even recently worked on a case that outlined this exact scenario.